 which corresponds to the case ${G}=\nabla U$.

-To see what difficulties we need to deal with, we review a typical analysis \citep{raginsky2017non} based on the Lipschitz continuity of $\nabla U$.
-This property has the following two virtues.
-The first one is that the Lipschitz continuity combined with the dissipativity yields a bound for the constant of a logarithmic Sobolev inequality.
-If $\nabla U$ is Lipschitz and $U$ is of class $\mathcal{C}^{2}$, the Lipschitz constant $K>0$ gives the bound for the Hessian $\nabla ^{2}U\succeq -KI_{d}$, where $\succeq$ is the Loewner order of matrices.
-This bound leads to a concise bound for the constant of a logarithmic Sobolev inequality by the result of \citet{cattiaux2010note}.
-In the second place, the Lipschitz continuity combined with weak conditions ensures the representation of the likelihood ratio between $\{X_{t}\}$ and $\{Y_{t}\}$, which is critical when we bound the Kullback--Leibler divergence. \citet{liptser2001statistics} exhibit much weaker conditions than Novikov's or Kazamaki's condition for the explicit representation if \eqref{eq:LD} has the unique strong solution.
-Since the Lipschitz continuity of $\nabla U$ is sufficient for the existence and the uniqueness of the strong solution of \eqref{eq:LD}, the framework of \citet{liptser2001statistics} is applicable.
+To see what difficulties we need to deal with, we review a typical analysis \citep{raginsky2017non} based on the smoothness of $U$, that is, the twice continuous differentiability of $U$ and the Lipschitz continuity of $\nabla U$.
+Firstly, the twice continuous differentiability simplifies discussions or plays significant roles in studies of functional inequalities such as Poincar\'{e} inequalities and logarithmic Sobolev inequalities \citep[e.g.,][]{bakry2008simple,cattiaux2010note}.
+Since the functional inequalities for $\pi$ are essential in analysis of Langevin algorithms, the assumption that $U$ is of class $\mathcal{C}^{2}$ frequently appears in previous studies.
+In the second place, the Lipschitz continuity combined with weak conditions ensures the representation of the likelihood ratio between $\{X_{t}\}$ and $\{Y_{t}\}$, which is critical when we bound the Kullback--Leibler divergence. \citet{liptser2001statistics} exhibit much weaker conditions than Novikov's or Kazamaki's condition for the explicit representation if \eqref{eq:LD:Intro} has the unique strong solution.
+Since the Lipschitz continuity of $\nabla U$ is sufficient for the existence and the uniqueness of the strong solution of \eqref{eq:LD:Intro}, the framework of \citet{liptser2001statistics} is applicable.

-The main idea to overcome the difficulties of the lack of the Lipschitz continuity of the gradients is mollification, a classical approach to dealing with non-smoothness in differential equations.
-We consider the convolution $\nabla \Bar{U}_{r}:=\nabla (U\ast \rho_{r})$ on $\nabla U$, a weak gradient of $U$, and some sufficiently smooth non-negative function $\rho_{r}$ with compact support in a ball of centre $\zero$ and radius $r\in(0,1]$.
-Since the convolution $\nabla \Bar{U}_{r}$ is Lipschitz continuous if the modulus of continuity of $\nabla U$ is finite, we obtain a bound for the constant of a logarithmic Sobolev inequality under the Gibbs distribution $\Bar{\pi}^{r}(\diff x)\propto \exp(-\beta (U\ast \rho_{r})(x))\diff x$ by assuming the dissipativity of $U$.
-In addition, a concise representation of the likelihood ratios between the mollified dynamics $\{\Bar{X}_{t}\}$ defined by the SDE
+Our approaches to overcome the non-smoothness of $U$ are mollification, a classical approach to dealing with non-smoothness in differential equations \citep[e.g., see][]{menozzi2021density,menozzi2022heat}, and the abuse of moduli of continuity for possibly discontinuous functions.
+We consider the convolution $\Bar{U}_{r}:=U\ast \rho_{r}$ on $U$ with a weak gradient, and some sufficiently smooth non-negative function $\rho_{r}$ with compact support in a ball of centre $\zero$ and radius $r\in(0,1]$.
+We can let $\Bar{U}_{r}$ be of class $\mathcal{C}^{2}$ and obtain bounds for the constant of Poincar\'{e} inequalities for $\Bar{\pi}^{r}(\diff x)\propto \exp(-\beta\Bar{U}_{r}(x))\diff x$, which suffice to show the convergence of the law of the mollified dynamics $\{\Bar{X}_{t}^{r}\}$ defined by the SDE